 The severity and duration of an attack of shingles can be significantly reduced by immediate treatment with antiviral drugs, which include acyclovir, valcyclovir, or famcyclovir.
 Antiviral drugs may also help stave off the painful after-effects of shingles known as postherpetic neuralgia.
 Other treatments for postherpetic neuralgia include steroids, antidepressants, anticonvulsants (including pregabalin and gabapentin enacarbil), and topical agents.
+The varicella zoster virus vaccine (Zostavax) has been approved by teh food and Drug Administration for adults age 50 and older.
+Researchers found that giving older adults the vaccine reduced the expected number of later cases of shingles by half.
+And in people who still got the disease despite immunization, the severity and complications of shingles were dramatically reduced.
+The shingles vaccine is a preventive therapy and not a treatment for those who already have shingles or long-lasting nerve pain (postherpetic neuralgia).

 For most healthy people who receive treatment soon after the outbreak of blisters, the lesions heal, the pain subsides within 3 to 5 weeks, and the blisters often leave no scars.
 However, shingles is a serious threat in immunosuppressed individuals — for example, those with HIV infection or who are receiving cancer treatments that can weaken their immune systems.
 People who receive organ transplants are also vulnerable to shingles because they are given drugs that suppress the immune system.

 A person with a shingles rash can pass the virus to someone, usually a child, who has never had chickenpox, but the child will develop chickenpox, not shingles.
-A person with chickenpox cannot communicate shingles to someone else.
+A person with chickenpox cannot give shingles to someone else.
 Shingles comes from the virus hiding inside the person's body, not from an outside source.

 American Chronic Pain Association (ACPA)